TarsCloud/TarsDocs_en/dev/tarsjava/shi-yong-zhi-nan.md

 ### Logback log system

-After TarsJava v1.7, Logback was used as the log system.
+After TarsJava v1.7, Logback was used as the Tars log system.
 The configuration of Logback is very flexible and can provide users with more powerful log functions.

 #### Architecture

-Logback log system consists of three parts, namely Logger, Appenders, Layouts:
+Logback log system consists of three parts, namely Logger, Appender, Layout:

 - Logger: Each Logger is attached to a LoggerContext, which is used to generate Loggers and arrange them into a tree-like hierarchy.
 Logger is a named entity.
 Their names are case sensitive and follow hierarchical naming rules: